jphall663/gwsb_caio/README.md

   * You add citations, figures, and tables, etc.

 * **Don't trust AI to code for you, instead ...**
-  * Have AI write the code and you write the tests and documentation OR ...
+  * Have AI write the code and you write the tests and documentation.
   * You write the code and have AI write the tests and documentation.
+  * Have AI write code the same approach in two ways and verify matching results.

 * **Understand when to use other types of AI, use ...**
   * optimization, statistics and ML for data analysis and direct decision-making.
-    * (people are good at reasoning, but bad at statistics and calculation.)
+    * (generally, people are better at reasoning, and worse at statistics and calculation, relative to computer systems.)
   * real-time sensor networks for real-time info (maps, weather, etc.).
   * credible search for factual information retrieval (Kagi, Wayback Machine, Google Scholar).